LMLK seal: Usage theories

 Engraving styles indicate at least two, possibly five, people made the seals.
 The 21 types can be grouped together in five or six sets, but they may have been created or utilized in pairs based on quantities of their impressions found so far.

 Researchers frequently use a lowercase "x" as a wildcard character when referring to a series such as x4C instead of using an uppercase "G", "H", "M", "S", or "Z" for the first letter designator.
 Likewise, an "x" can be used for the second letter designator when referring to all seals with the same word, such as H2x in lieu of H2D, H2T, and H2U.

 Thus far, significant quantities of x4C, x4L, and x2U stamps have been excavated from below the destruction layer caused by the Assyrian conquest of Sennacherib, but only a single specimen each of the G2T and M2D stamps (excavated from Jerusalem, which was not destroyed by Sennacherib).
 This suggests that 12 of the 21 seals were made prior to the attack, and the remaining 9 afterwards.
 The first significant evidence to support this datum came from the landmark excavations at Timnah led by George L. Kelm and Amihai Mazar.

-Personal seals
+Additional impressions

 Several hundred seal impressions made on the same type of jar handle have been found in the same contexts as the LMLK stamps.
 Over 50 types have been documented, and most of them have a 2-line inscription divided by two somewhat parallel lines.
 Some have an icon in addition to the inscription; others are strictly anepigraphic (Vaughn 1999).